 My birthday tradition is to climb a mountain every year on my birthday, preferably somewhere new.
 For my 30th birthday last year, I climbed up Gunung Agung in Indonesia, despite an injured ankle and a guide who was so sick that he fell asleep behind a pile of rocks at the summit.
 This year, I had planned a trip to Nepal with my brother, but because I re-injured my ankle in Bangkok and had bronchitis not too long ago, I took my doctor’s advice and bowed out of Nepal.
-Instead, I decided to visit the Pacific Northwest for the first time and chose South Sister as my birthday mountain for 2010.
+Instead, I decided to visit the Pacific Northwest and try my hand (foot?) at climbing South Sister.
 Joining me was Peter West Carey, travel and wedding photographer and all around nice guy.

 My usual plan is to camp out at the summit, to watch sunrise on my birthday.
 The camping regulations for South Sister weren’t very cooperative: